Elwin-J/Dining-Philosopher-Visualized/Readme.md

 # Visualizing the Dining Philosopher Problem

-This repo contains a visualization of the dining philosopher problem from Computer Science.
+This repo contains a visualization of the Dining Philosopher problem from Computer Science.